 Rise and shine: It’s easier said than done.
-Maybe you’re not a morning person or you haven’t racked up your eight hours.
+Maybe you’re not a morning person or you haven’t clocked your eight hours.
 Getting out of bed isn’t always easy.
 But with a few tweaks to your morning routine, you’ll quickly find yourself energised and ready to take on the day.

 A cold splash of water will snap you out of your sleepy state.
 The cool temperature triggers deeper breathing, which increases your oxygen intake.
 In turn, your heart rate will increase and that rush of blood is like a natural dose of energy.
 If you can bear it, try to stand under a stream of cold water for up to three minutes.